ZettaAI/zetta_utils/docs/source/index.rst

 - `zetta_utils.tensor` is a unified set of operations that support *both* ``np.ndarray`` and ``torch.Tensor`` tensor types.
   Use ``zetta_utils.tensor_ops.unsqueeze(t)`` without worrying which type ``t`` is.

-- `zetta_utils.bbox` is generalizable implementation of N-dimensional bounding boxes that support custom resoluiton at each of the axis.

-- `zetta_utils.io` is flexible toolkit for data IO from diverse backends suitable for both training and inference.
+- `zetta_utils.layer` is flexible abstraction for data IO from diverse backends suitable for both training and inference.

 - `zetta_utils.training` includes tools such as CloudVolume based training datasets, Pytorch Lightning integration (WIP) and more.

 - `zetta_utils.log` provides a well formated disk backed logging system.

-- `zetta_utils.widgets` provides nifty visualization tools for `Jupyter <https://jupyter.org/>`_.
+- `zetta_utils.viz` provides nifty visualization tools for `Jupyter <https://jupyter.org/>`_.

 - `zetta_utils.builder` is utility for building python objects and workflows from nested dictionaries.
 It is an improved extension of `procspec <https://github.com/seunglab/procspec>`_ and